highperformancecoder/minsky/githubdocs/MacRelease.md

 - sudo n install 22
 - sudo npm install -g npm@10
 - cd gui-js; npm install
+- on Ventura (Intel builds) electron-builder needs to be 24.13.3 or older:
+  `cd gui-js; npm install electron-builder@24.13.3`

 # compile Minsky
 By default, Minsky builds in Aqua mode.
 This may cause build errors if the prerequisites are built for X11.
 To disable Aqua, specify MAC_OSX_TK= on the make command line.